yazeedmshayekh2/American-Sign-language-Recognition-Project/README.md

 # American-Sign-language-Translation-Into-Text-Project

+I am sorry, because There is no time I provide you with Just a Notebook without py files, model, data, config, train, preprocess, postprocess, augmentation, main, and requirements

 Since Our Problem is to translate videos (sequence of frames) into sentences (sequence of words and characters), which is a seq2seq problem, so we have to use a state-of-art models like [Transformers](https://arxiv.org/abs/1706.03762) which is much better than [LSTM](https://arxiv.org/abs/1909.09586), [CRNN](https://arxiv.org/abs/1909.09586), or [RNN](https://arxiv.org/abs/1808.03314).

 **Sign Language Translation**